 It is ineffective to simply transfer (or attempt to transfer) face-to-face practices to online spaces (Harris et al. 2019).
 Since course design is separate from teaching practices, we must focus on “purposeful pedagogy” that supports and aligns with the course outcomes rather than focusing on the use of various technologies (Harris et al. 2019).
 As Hewitt (2017) explains, teachers need to be specifically trained to teach OWI because “Effective online writing teachers need three types of skills: They must be able to (1) teach writing, (2) specifically in a digital environment, and (3) primarily through written communication” (p.
 358).

+In my OLI-C artifact on new technologies for online courses, I introduced two technologies – one specifically designed for education and another that could be adapted for educational purposes.
 Witte (2018) explains how students will approach new technologies, like the LMS, as a genre, meaning that they will compare/contrast it to something they know.
 Cleary et al (2019) offers pragmatic strategies for not focusing on technology, e.g., not requiring additional hardware (like printers/scanners) and relying on redundant, parallel construction for delivery of learning materials.

 Leverage Intrinsic versus Extrinsic Motivations